ValRat/markov-chatbot/README.md

 ## parser.py
 This file crawls through all the embedded html messages and saves each user and their messages as a key value pair.
-The resulting dictionary can then be saved as a pickle (to save time from re-parsing) if the --save_dict flag is passed with the filename as the argument.
+The resulting dictionary can then be saved as a pickle (to save time from re-parsing) if the `--save_dict` flag is passed with the filename as the argument.

-e.g.
 For one file:
 ```
 python parser.py --file_in conversations_with_steve.html